-LCC’s AGMs are held at the end of each year.
-It is both LCC’s highest decision-making body and where trustees are elected.
+The London Cycling Campaign AGM is held at the end of each year.
+It is LCC’s highest decision-making body, where trustees are elected, and is run line with our Standing Orders

-LCC members are invited to stand as trustees – see the trustees page for full details.
-The results of the trustee election will be announced at the AGM.
+Each year, LCC members are invited to stand as trustees – see the trustees page for full details.
+Full details of standing as a trustee in 2025 will be available nearer the time.

-LCC members are invited to submit motions for debate and voting.
+Each year, LCC members are invited to submit motions for debate and voting.
 AGM motions are an important part of developing LCC’s campaigning, policy and other work and are an excellent way for members to highlight areas they feel LCC has neglected or to ensure the membership is heard on a particular policy area.
+Previous motions can be viewed below.
+For queries please email agm@lcc.org.uk and for full details, please refer to the Standing Orders.
+Full details of submitting a motion to the 2025 AGM will be available nearer the time.

 Previous Annual Accounts